imqueue/imqueue.com/tutorial/index.md

     </div>
 </div>

-After all these preparations done, we are ready to go to create our first service.
+After all these preparations are done, we are ready to go to create our first service.

-Go to next chapter - [Creating First Service: User Service](/tutorial/user-service).
+Go to the next chapter - [Creating First Service: User Service](/tutorial/user-service).